 We dubbed it Black Saturday and decided that unlike Black Friday, Black Saturday was a whole lot of fun.

-We were sorry to leave our calm little haven behind to return to city life, so to prolong our mellow mood a while longer we took a short detour to Kilchurn Castle on Loch Awe to gaze in wonder at how utterly fan-blooming-tastic it looked, reflecting a perfect parallel World onto the loch below – simple pleasures.
+We were sorry to leave our calm little haven behind to return to city life, so to prolong our mellow mood a while longer we took a short detour to Kilchurn Castle on Loch Awe to gaze in wonder at how utterly fan-blooming-tastic it looked, reflecting a perfect parallel World onto the loch – simple pleasures.

 While our accommodation for the weekend was complimentary all opinions, reflections and musing in this post are accurate and entirely my own.